-That was a lot of concepts to take in at once, but it should provide a solid set of fundamental understandings that will aid in understanding how electronic circuits work.
+That was a lot of concepts to take in at once, but it should provide a solid foundation to aid in understanding how electronic circuits work.
 As a quick review:

 - Positive and negative charges are arbitrarily named characteristics to describe the attractive and repulsive behavior of subatomic particles such as protons and electrons.

 - Atoms get their net “charge” as ions; when there is an imbalance between the number of positively charged protons and negatively charged electrons.

 - Materials that electrons move freely between atoms are electrically conductive.